fau-is/IntroCS/Clean/README.md

 A = ('IntroCS', 'is', 'fun')
 ~~~

-Additionally, you will most definitely require the **.join** method which allows you to concatenate separate items to a string.
+Additionally, you will most definitely require the **.join** method which allows you to concatenate list items to a string.
 ~~~
 Example: